kaltun-dev/jujube-farm/README.md

 1. A little bio section

-a brief two line text about the farm.
+A brief two line text about the farm.

 2. A why choose us sections

-a simple 3 row text with fontawsome icons indicating reasons to choose the farm.
+A simple 3 row text with fontawsome icons indicating reasons to choose the farm.

 <img src="assets/images/Screenshot-3.png">

 3. A three image rows with text under.

-very imformative section, talks more about the farm with images.
+Very imformative section, talks more about the farm with images.
 The three rows then change to three columns that stack to become responsive.

 <img src="assets/images/Screenshot-4.png">

 4. A google maps section and a footer section.

-this iframe google map shows exacly where the farm is and how to get there.
+This iframe google map shows exacly where the farm is and how to get there.
 The footer section is packed with details about opening times, address, telephone and social media icone.

 <img src="assets/images/Screenshot-6.png">

-+ produce page
++ Produce page

 1. A produce/products area

-this page has 6 rows containing products from the farm in the form of images and text. in the small mobile and tablet screen the rows turn into columns.
+This page has 6 rows containing products from the farm in the form of images and text.
+In the small mobile and tablet screen the rows turn into columns.

 <img src="assets/images/Screenshot-7.png">

-2. footer section
+2. Footer section

  A responsive footer that is identical in all three pages.